MicrosoftDocs/win32/desktop-src/Virtual/msvm-elementallocatedfrompool.md

 ---
 title: Msvm\_ElementAllocatedFromPool class
-description: Associates an instance of an allocated resource with the resource pool from which it was allocated. ms.assetid: 'c729bda9-20a5-4adb-a4d7-adab808a249b'
+description: Associates an instance of an allocated resource with the resource pool from which it was allocated. ms.assetid: c729bda9-20a5-4adb-a4d7-adab808a249b
+keywords:
+- Msvm_ElementAllocatedFromPool class Hyper-V
-keywords: ["Msvm_ElementAllocatedFromPool class Hyper-V", "Msvm_ElementAllocatedFromPool class Hyper-V , described"]
+- Msvm_ElementAllocatedFromPool class Hyper-V , described
 topic_type:
 - apiref
 api_name: